-Benefit Description You Pay After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
-We say "(No deductible)" when it does not apply.
+Benefit Description Pay r year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply. s Section.
 Accidental injury High Option Standard Option If you receive care for your accidental injury within 72 hours, we cover: All medically necessary physician services and supplies Related hospital services PPO: Nothing (No deductible) Non-PPO: Only the difference between our allowance and the billed amount.
 (No deductible) PPO: Nothing (No deductible) Non-PPO: Only the difference between our allowance and the billed amount.
 (No deductible) Note: Services received after 72 hours are considered the same as any other illness and regular Plan benefits will apply.

-Medical emergency You pay High Option Standard Option If you receive outpatient care for your medical emergency in a hospital emergency room, we cover: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Non-surgical physician services and supplies Non-PPO: 10% of the Plan Non-PPO: 15% of the Plan Related outpatient hospital services allowance and any difference between our allowance and the allowance and any difference between our allowance and the Observation room billed amount billed amount • Surgery and related services Note: We pay inpatient hospital benefits if you are admitted.
+Madical amanganay You pay Medical emergency High Option Standard Option If you receive outpatient care for your medical emergency in a hospital emergency room, we cover: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Non-surgical physician services and supplies Related outpatient hospital services Observation room Surgery and related services Note: We pay inpatient hospital benefits if you are admitted.
 See Section 5(c).
-If you receive care for your medical emergency in other than an outpatient hospital emergency room, we cover: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance • Non-surgical physician services and supplies Non-PPO: 30% of the Plan Non-PPO: 35% of the Plan • Surgery and related services allowance and any difference between our allowance and the allowance and any difference between our allowance and the • Other related outpatient services billed amount billed amount Ambulance For accidental injury only - PPO: Nothing (No deductible) PPO: Nothing (No deductible) Professional ambulance service, including medically necessary air ambulance Non-PPO: Only the difference between our allowance and the Non-PPO: Only the difference between our allowance and the • We pay 100% when services are rendered within 72 hours of your accidental injury. billed amount (No deductible) billed amount (No deductible) Note: See 5(c) for non-emergency service.
+Non-PPO: 10% of the Plan allowance and any difference between our allowance and the billed amount Non-PPO: 15% of the Plan allowance and any difference between our allowance and the billed amount If you receive care for your medical emergency in other than an outpatient hospital emergency room, we cover: Non-surgical physician services and supplies Surgery and related services Other related outpatient services PPO: 10% of the Plan allowanceNon-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount Ambulance For accidental injury only - Professional ambulance service, including medically necessary air ambulance We pay 100% when services are rendered within 72 hours of your accidental injury.
+PPO: Nothing (No deductible) Non-PPO: Only the difference between our allowance and the billed amount (No deductible) PPO: Nothing (No deductible) Non-PPO: Only the difference between our allowance and the billed amount (No deductible) Note: See 5(c) for non-emergency service.